 In 1971, GIA was founded (originally as the Georgetown American School), in order to provide an American education to the dependents of United States citizens resident in Guyana.
 With time, others in the business, professional, and consular communities seeking an instructional program in the English language joined our school, thereby creating an international school community in Guyana.
 GIA is accredited by AdvancEd, and is an official American Overseas (A/OS) school.
 Thus its international students receive the benefits of continued studies without lapse when returning to their home countries or subsequent diplomatic postings, and its Guyanese students receive an education that prepares them to eventually study abroad.

-GIA is a private, unincorporated, coeducational school.
+GIA is a private, coeducational school and was incorporated in 2011.
 In its early years, classes were conducted under a private home, but in the 1980’s, the school moved to its current location on the corner of Delhi and Chandra Nagar Streets in Prashad Nagar.
 During the 1990’s, the school acquired the adjoining property on Chandra Nagar Street and Premniranjan Place.
 GIA is also in possession of a lease for the City Council Reserve that is located directly across the street from the campus.
 GIA maintains this reserve property for sports purposes and the use of community residents.

 GIA is located approximately three miles from the heart of Guyana’s capital city and is located in a comfortable residential area.
 The GIA campus is located on three adjoining properties and includes two buildings.
 The main building houses the administrative offices, elementary school, and assembly area.
 The secondary building houses the high school, library, and science lab.
 GIA’s campus includes two play areas and is protected by security fences and round-the-clock guard service.